 “More money means more competition.
 And that’s why these incumbents are scared,” Ellis said.

-This article appears in the March 14, 2012, edition of National Journal Daily.
+This article appears in the March 14, 2012 edition of NJ Daily.